Better Communications, Better Care

 Hospitals are seeing more and more older patients, often due to a fall, infection, or chronic disease.
 While hospital staff —often working long hours in a stressful environment—provide the best care possible, other health issues common among seniors, such as hearing loss and dementia, can make caring for older patients particularly challenging.
 This training focuses on how to use clear and compassionate communication practices to improve the hospital care experience for older patients, their families, and providers.

-Families of aging parents often find themselves having to navigate unfamiliar healthcare, insurance, and government systems in order to access critical resources to meet their loved ones' needs.
+Adult children of aging parents often find themselves having to navigate unfamiliar healthcare, insurance, and government systems in order to access critical resources to meet their loved ones' needs.
 This session helps participants understand and successfully navigate the eldercare landscape.

 We offer high-quality, audience- focused training and information sessions delivered on site and online with flexible scheduling.